NHERI-SimCenter/EE-UQ/Examples/eeuq-0011/README.rst

 ===========================================================================================================

 This example demonstrates Multi-fidelity Monte Carlo (MFMC) supported in |short tool id|.
-The high- and low-fidelity building models of a benchmark 9-story steel structure ([Ohtori2004]_) following the implementation in ([Patsialis2023]_).
+The high- and low-fidelity building models of a benchmark 9-story steel structure ([Ohtori2004]_) is used for the demonstration, following the implementation in ([Patsialis2023]_).

       .. figure:: figures/ee11_main.png